Our Top Selections

 Top Greek Souvenirs

-The best souvenirs to take home from your greek holiday
+The best souvenirs to take home from your Greek holiday

 So you just got back from a wonderful, week-long trip to the Greek islands.
-The kids had a blast snorkeling and playing with the local kids, and you and the spouse got some peace, quiet, and sunshine.
+The kids had a blast snorkelling and playing with the local kids, and you and your partner got some peace and quiet, and lots of sunshine.
 And this time, you actually remembered to take pictures!
 Here’s another great way to remember your vacation: souvenirs.
-We’re not talking about cheesy stuff from the hotel gift shop.
-Here’s the KidsLoveGreece guide to the Best Greek Souvenirs.
+We’re not talking about the cheesy stuff from the hotel gift shop.
+Here’s the Kids Love Greece guide to the Best Greek Souvenirs.

 If you spent your vacation on an island – especially somewhere in the Dodecanese – then pick up a box or two of amygdalota (almond pastries).
 Every island has its own specialty: some versions contain rosewater, others have icing or honey.
 We also recommend buying some baklava to take home, too.
 Both baklavas and amygdalota make great presents for your loved ones at home.

 Honey is another great option.
-Our favorite around here is thyme honey – other people like fir (elato) or heather (reiki), which are both good, too.
+Our favourite around here is thyme honey – other people like fir (elato) or heather (reiki), which are both good, too.
 One thing’s for sure: there are limitless options for you to take home.

-We like buying items we can use as Christmas tree ornaments.
+Finally, there are all the little knick-knacks and figurines.
+From fridge magnets to little statues of the Greek gods, from gag gifts to serious pieces of art, there is something for everyone here.
+Cheap and easy to take home in your luggage!
+Kids will love the wooden Karagiozis shadow puppets.
+You can buy them mostly in the area of Plaka in Athens.
+We also like buying items we can use as Christmas tree ornaments.
 Greeks traditionally decorate model sailboats – kaikia – instead of trees for Christmas.
 If you visit in the late autumn, you’ll certainly find a wide selection of unique Christmas decorations.
 Picture frames and mugs are also good choices.
 You may have noticed a pattern here: we like our souvenirs to be functional!
-Our picks here will not only remind you of your special vacation in Greece, but they’ll also come in handy around the house.
+Our picks not only remind you of your special vacation in Greece, but they’ll also come in handy around the house.